Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

 On the other hand, regularization is a natural way to tackle the issue of a noisy to-be-treated, or outcome variable, particularly when there are many independent variables.
-This suggests the use of a regularized alternative to synthetic controls, such as the MASC estimator (\citeNP{kellogg2020combining}) or penalized synthetic controls (\citeNP{abadie2021penalized}).
+This suggests the use of a regularized alternative to synthetic controls, such as penalized synthetic controls (\citeNP{abadie2021penalized}).
+Conveniently, penalized methods can themselves provide evidence of overfitting when the unpenalized model is too flexible.
+This is explored in Figure \ref{Fig:single_model_control_city}, where we see that regularizing the synthetic control estimator improves its out-of-sample performance (left panel), and we find preliminary evidence that the SURE provides a reasonable estimate of the optimal tuning parameter.
 Of course the probability simplex constraint, as well as the covariates if any are used, act as a form of regularization.
 We find that the additional regularization induced by the above two methods is beneficial in our application.

+Since our methodological premise is that the unpenalized synthetic control method overfits, we use out-of-sample errors to estimate the variance term in the information criteria.
+Specifically, we fit an unpenalized synthetic control estimator on the first two-thirds of the pre-treatment data, and collect the out-of-sample errors $\hat{\varepsilon}_i$, for $i$ ranging over the last third of the pre-treatment data.